Lilyncsu/LilyMa.github.io/_posts/2021-5-21-Project2-Blog.md

 – What are your big take-aways from the project?

 Understanding your data and variable type is crucial for selecting appropriate models.

-Thanks for reading!

 ![Bike-Sharing Clicks Into Higher Gear](https://raw.githubusercontent.com/Xingli-Ma/Xingli-Ma.github.io/master/images/bike-sharing.jpeg)